threadi/external-files-in-media-library/readme.txt

 = Can I import from my local server? =

 Yes, you can.
 Simply enter the absolute path with file-protocol, e.g.: file:///var/www/path/to/file.png

+= Can I import external product images for WooCommerce? =

+Yes, simply enable the setting under Settings > External files in Media Library > WooCommerce.
+Add your external URLs for images in the CSV you want to import as it is already possible with WooCommerce.
+They will be handled as external files by this plugin.

 == Screenshots ==